 Wedding Entertainment Planning: A Timeline That Actually Works

-Wedding DJ setup with professional equipment at a Cotswolds venue.
+Wedding DJ setup with professional equipment at a wedding venue

-The truth?
-Most couples leave it too late.
 Not because they don't care.
 Because wedding planning is overwhelming, and entertainment feels less urgent than "will there be a roof over our heads."
+The venue, the photographer, the dress: these feel like decisions with deadlines.
+The DJ feels like something you'll sort out later.

-But here's what happens when you leave it late: your preferred DJ is booked.
+Then "later" arrives, and your preferred DJ is booked.
 Your backup is booked.
 You're choosing from whoever's left, not who's right for your day.
+And instead of feeling excited about the entertainment, you feel stressed about it.

 18 Months Before: Research and Shortlist